TUDelft-PRIME-Books/Linear-Algebra/Chapter6/CharPolynomial.md

 ::::::

-In general, to compute the characteristic polynomial of an $n \times n$ matrix when $n > 2$ becomes cumbersome.
+In general, to compute the characteristic polynomial of an $n \times n$-matrix when $n > 2$ becomes cumbersome.
 And to find its zeros is close to impossible.
 There is one exception, which is when the matrix is of triangular form.
 Recall that this means that either all entries below the diagonal are zero (in which case the matrix is upper triangular), or all entries above the diagonal are zero.

 ::::::{prf:example}
 :label: Ex:EigenValues:TriangularMatrix